Skip to content

 }

-On the top left corner, click the 🔵 Spacelift icon, then choose Manage Environments.
+3. In the top left corner, click Spacelift, then Manage Environments.
+Manage environments

-• BASE_URL should be the URL of your Spacelift account.
-For example, https://my-account.app.spacelift.io
+• BASE_URL: The URL of your Spacelift account.
+For example, https://my-account.app.spacelift.io.

-• API_KEY_ID is the ID of the API key you created in the previous step.
-It should be a 26-character ULID.
+• API_KEY_ID: The ID of the API key you created, a 26-character ULID.

-• API_KEY_SECRET can be found in the file that was downloaded when you created the API key.
+• API_KEY_SECRET: Found in the file that was downloaded when you created the API key.

 That's it!
-Now just send an Authentication - Get JWT request which populates API_TOKEN environment variable, then send the other Get Stacks request to see the list of stacks in your account.
+Now you can send an Authentication - Get JWT request, which populates the API_TOKEN environment variable.
+Then you can send the Get Stacks request to see the list of stacks in your account.

 Hint